 In a Nutshell

 A complex, savoury nose with a lively bouquet of raspberries, strawberries and a hint of white pepper.
-The palate has a very appealing, gentle, silky texture with ripe red fruit, fresh acidity and a hint of oak - lifted and lightly minty on the finish.
-An elegant and complex expression of Pinot Noir - classically European with abundant fruit.
+The palate has a very appealing, gentle, silky texture with ripe red fruit, fresh acidity and a hint of oak - lifted with bright, delicate strawberry characters on the finish.
+An elegant and complex expression of Pinot Noir - classically European with complex savoury notes giving a noticeably Piemontese accent.